snozbot/fungus/README.md

 Running the automated tests
 ===========================

-The Unity Test Tools contains a tool called the Platform Runner which builds and runs all the test scenes automaticaly.
+The Unity Test Tools contains a tool called the Platform Runner which builds and runs all the test scenes automatically.
-Unfortunately it only works on Windows :(

-On OSX you can open each test scene individually and use the Unity Test Runner window to run all tests in each scene.
+There is currently an issue with the Unity Test Tools on OSX that prevents the Platform Runner running all tests in the project.
+You can open each scene in the Tests folder individually and use the Unity Test Runner window to run all tests in the editor.

 On Windows:
 1. Open the Platform Runner via Unity Test Tools > Platform Runner
-2. Select the platforms and test set you wish to run.
+2. Select the platforms and tests you wish to run (defaults to running all).
 3. Run the tests and wait for the results.
+All tests should pass.